Peter Sarsgaard: 1999–2002: Career progression

 His first leading role was in the 2001 feature The Center of the World, where he plays Richard Longman, a lonely young entrepreneur who skips out on his company's big initial public offering and pays a stripper (Molly Parker) $10,000 to fly to Las Vegas with him.
 The film received average reviews, however, A.O.
 Scott of the New York Times, reported that the performances by both Sarsgaard and Parker "provide a rough grain of authenticity, capturing the blunted affect and aimless neediness of people in their 20s struggling to navigate a world of material abundance and impoverished emotional possibility."
 Scott concluded in his recap that Sarsgaard made his character "seem like a genuinely nice guy, too innocent to grasp the sleaziness of his bargain with Florence."

 In 2002, Sarsgaard starred in three films, K-19: The Widowmaker, Empire and The Salton Sea.
-In K-19: The Widowmaker, he portrayed a young Russian navy lieutenant.
+In K-19: The Widowmaker, he portrayed a young Russian navy lieutenant Vadim Radchenko, a prototype of Boris Korchilov.
 The film's budget cost was $100 million to make, but upon release, it grossed $35 million in the United States and $30 million internationally, qualifying it as a box office failure.
 His next role was in Empire, a crime thriller, where he was cast in a supporting role.
 Sarsgaard played a meth addict in D. J. Caruso's The Salton Sea.
 In October 2002, Sarsgaard returned to theater in a New York production of Lanford Wilson's Burn This, where he replaced Edward Norton.